Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Related Works

-Previous studies have identified several challenges associated with autoregressive models for long-horizon predictions \citep{karpukhin2024hotpp}.
-Notably, these models often exhibit reduced prediction uncertainty over extended horizons, even though the task becomes increasingly difficult.
-As illustrated in Figure \ref{fig:motivation}.c, the predicted label sequences often exhibit a tendency towards constant or repetitive outputs.
-This behavior likely stems from the model's reliance on its own predictions as input for subsequent predictions, which can amplify errors and lead to the repetition of events.
-Interestingly, even the Next-K approach, which avoids autoregressive dependencies, suffers from similar repetitive patterns.
-This may be attributed to each head in the Next-K model predicting the entire distribution of labels, leading to a bias toward the most frequent classes during inference.
+Thus, previous studies have identified several challenges associated with autoregressive models for long-horizon predictions.
+These models often exhibit reduced prediction diversity and uncertainty over extended horizons, even though the task becomes increasingly complex.
+As illustrated in Fig.~\ref{fig:motivation}.c, the predicted label sequences often have constant or repetitive outputs.
+This behavior likely stems from the model's reliance on its predictions as input for subsequent predictions, which can amplify errors and lead to repeated events.
+Even horizon prediction approaches, such as Diffusion~\cite{zhou2025diffusion}, exhibit repetitive patterns because each of $\mathrm{K}$ outputs predicts the entire distribution of labels, leading to a bias toward the most frequent classes during inference.
+To address these issues, we propose a novel approach that offers greater diversity in its predictions while maintaining high accuracy for popular event forecasting tasks.
+The details are discussed in the following section.

-In contrast, our proposed DeTPP approach exhibits greater diversity in its predictions and, as we will demonstrate, achieves superior performance in long-horizon prediction tasks.